 Yes, if you and/or your editorial board own the journal or you have permission from your existing publisher, you can move the journal to Journals@UIC.

 Yes, we have several examples of journals where the journal itself is not being published on the Journal@UIC platform.
-Please contact the scholarly communications librarian to discuss this further.
-(Sandy De Groote, firstname.lastname@example.org)
+Please contact firstname.lastname@example.org for more information.

-As an editor/journal manager of a journal hosted by UIC, you will be primarily responsible for managing your own journal including moving a paper from author submission to reviewer assignment, to copy editing for formatting for publication on the OJS UofI server.
+As an editor/journal manager of a journal hosted by UIC, you will be primarily responsible for managing your own journal including moving a paper from author submission to reviewer assignment, to copy editing for formatting for publication on the Web.
 Using OJS is fairly straight forward.
 Consult/Read OJS User Guides to get you started.
 Additional OJS and Journal Support assistance is also available.

-If you need further assistance with using OJS, please contact UIC's Scholarly Communications Librarian for hands on training and demonstrations.
+If you need further assistance with using OJS, please contact email@example.com for hands-on training and demonstrations.
 Depending on your location, training may be virtual.

 Some items you may want to include in your instructions to authors are:

 Here you should include the focus and scope of your journal.
-You may also want to include policy information related to the peer review process, open access and author ownership of articles published, archiving, request for declaration of competing interests, and publication frequency.
+You should also create policies concerning peer review process, open access and copyright, archiving, competing interests, retractions, and publication frequency.
 For more assistance with developing your policies and starting a journal, consult:

-OJS has several options in the journal setup that you can select to change the colors and general outline of your journal.
-Information is available on how to customize your journal look using the Journal Manager without using additional coding.
-If you have a more specific look in mind that would require the development of CSS code, please contact the Scholarly Communications Librarian to discuss your options.
+OJS has several options in Website Settings to allow you to change the overall look of the journal, including a number of templates to choose from.
+Information is available on how to customize your journal look without using additional coding.
+If you have a more specific design in mind that would require the development of CSS code, please contact email@example.com to discuss your options.

 Below are links to information on how to apply for ISSN.
-Generally you need to have an ISSN as one of the requirements for indexing in a database and for many other archiving resources so it is a good idea to apply for one.
-(Each database has their own indexing requirements – see how can I get my journal indexed below for more information.)
+Generally, you need to have an ISSN as one of the requirements for indexing in a database and for many other archiving resources so it is a good idea to apply for one.
+(Each database has its own indexing requirements – see how can I get my journal indexed below for more information.)

 The procedures for getting a journal indexed in various databases vary from vendor to vendor.
 A limited list on applying for indexing of your journal in various databases has been created.